amplience/dc-sample-blog-nextjs/README.md

 1. Navigate back to your Search Index (if you're not still there)
 2. Select the "Webhooks" tab
-3. Select the "indexing webhook" or the "PUT" webhook, it should be called something like "Search Index: MyHub.blog-posts / Blog post" (you can click directly on the webhook name or via the context menu at the right hand side)
+3. Select the "indexing webhook" or "PUT" webhook, it should be called something like "Search Index: MyHub.blog-posts / Blog post" (you can click directly on the webhook name or via the context menu at the right hand side)
 4. Scroll down the bottom of the webhook configuration screen and in "Payload" section replace `{{{JSONstringify this}}}` with the following:

 ```handlebars